-Good nutrition is an essential building block of women's Good nutrition is also key to healthy pregnancies and and girls' right to good health and extended lifespan.
-Malreproductive health.
-Women who are malnourished during nutrition contributes directly to 45% of young child deaths pregnancy are far more likely to join the 810 women who annually (WHO 2019b).
-Undernourished infants and toddie from preventable causes related to pregnancy and dlers are susceptible to catching more cases, and more childbirth every day (WHO, 2019a).
-Mothers who are malserious cases, of diarrhea, malaria, pneumonia, and a host nourished are also much more likely to give birth to malof other diseases (WHO 2019b).
-Diarrhea, the deadliest nourished children, perpetuating an inter-generational cycle of poverty and ill health.
-This is especially true for childhood disease in the world, is a key example.
-A malnourished child is 37% more likely to get diarrhea, and when poorly nourished female children, who are more likely to they do get it, they have it for an average of 73% longer than suffer from diet-related NCDs than stunted boys (Langer their well-nourished peers.
-Conversely, a child's chance of et. al. 2015) surviving an episode of diarrhea increases by as much as 53% with even minimal improvement to nutrition (Walson Ensuring women have the support they need to nourand Berkley, 2018). ish themselves and their babies from pregnancy until the
+Good nutrition is an essential building block of women's and girls' right to good health and extended lifespan.
+Malnutrition contributes directly to 45% of young child deaths annually (WHO 2019b).
+Undernourished infants and toddlers are susceptible to catching more cases, and more serious cases, of diarrhea, malaria, pneumonia, and a host of other diseases (WHO 2019b).
+Diarrhea, the deadliest childhood disease in the world, is a key example.
+A malnourished child is 37% more likely to get diarrhea, and when they do get it, they have it for an average of 73% longer than their well-nourished peers.
+Conversely, a child's chance of surviving an episode of diarrhea increases by as much as 53% with even minimal improvement to nutrition (Walson and Berkley, 2018).